syncfusion-content/uwp-docs/uwp/SfSpreadsheet/Shapes.md

 ## Text Boxes

-SfSpreadsheet provides support to import RichText Box in SpreadsheetGrid and to add the richtext box at run time, use `AddTextBox` method
+SfSpreadsheet provides support to import RichText Box in SpreadsheetGrid and to add the rich text box at run time, use `AddTextBox` method

 {% tabs %}
 {% highlight c# %}